dedean16/inline_slm_calibration/README.rst

 Before running any script, please ensure the variables defined in ``inline_slm_calibration/directories.py`` point to valid directories.
 Additionally, for the scripts that import/export data, please ensure that (sub)directories and file paths in the settings (near the top of each script) are valid.
+By default, the a live plot of the fitting process is shown.
+For the best performance, it is recommended to set ``settings["do_plot"]`` to ``False``.

 A demonstration on synthetic data can be run with ``inline_slm_calibration/inline_calibrate_phase_response_synth.py``.